 The Apply function will apply the present CDL settings to the presently selected LUT within LightSpace.
 This should usually be a 'File/New' bypass LUT, so the the generated LUT contains only the CDL data.
 Therefore, before opening the ASC CDL dialogue menu be sure to pre-select the correct 'blank' LUT within LightSpace, or the CDL data will be applied to the incorrect LUT.

 To use the ACES CTL component of LightSpace CMS you will need to download the latest ACES version .zip file from HERE - select the desired ACES version and download the .zip file.

-Extract this .zip file, and note the location of the 'Utilities' folder, within the .ctl folder.
+Extract the .zip file, and note the location of the folder than contains the 'ACESlib.xxxxxxx.ctl' files, within the .ctl folder.

 Open LightSpace and generate a new unity (or bypass) LUT via 'File->new'.

 Next, select Edit->ACES CTL->Import, and brows to a .ctl file and load it.
 If all is well, then it will process the data and create a LUT from the .ctl file.

 All ACES .ctl files should contain the following:

 input varying float rIn,

 output varying float rOut,

 output varying float gOut,